-Our human rights standards are already embedded in many of our internal education and training programs.
+Our human rights standards are embedded in our internal education and training programs.
 For example our mandatory online "Living the Code" training course covers the principles of our Code of Conduct and Ethics, including employee obligations in key areas such as fraud, corruption, anti-bribery and equal employment opportunity, bullying and harassment.

-Where appropriate, we will develop specific training to help employees in key business units manage human rights related risks and opportunities in their roles such as our social and environmental training program for Client Relationship Managers described earlier.
+We have developed specific training to help employees in key business units manage human rights related risks and opportunities in their roles such as our Responsible Sourcing' training for Global Sourcing Category Managers described earlier.